HL7/fhir-us-ndh/input/pagecontent/index.md

 #### Organization Affiliation Relationships
 Similar to PractitionerRole, OrganizationAffiliation describes relationships between organizations.
 For example:
-1. The relationship between an organization and an association it is a member of (e.g. hospitals in a hospital association)
+1. The relationship between an organization and an association it is a member of (e.g., hospitals in a hospital association)
 2. An organization that provides services to another organization, such as an organization contracted to provide mental health care for another organization as part of a healthcare provider insurance network
-3. Distinct organizations forming a partnership to provide services (e.g. a cancer center)
+3. Distinct organizations forming a partnership to provide services (e.g., a cancer center)
 <figure>
     {% include RelOrganizationAffiliation.svg %}
     <figcaption></figcaption>